jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Option 2 - Extra

-Remember the Thirty Years War, when an unhappy Main Street was tearing itself apart in the name of Protestant and Catholic kings; adding to that anarchy was King Charles.
-He shows us the story today's extras think they can stomach.
+Remember the Thirty Years War, when an unhappy Main Street was tearing itself apart in the name of Protestant and Catholic kings despite living in the Science Age; adding to that anarchy was King Charles.
+He shows us the story today's extras think they want.

 Charles ruled England as a proud protestant king.
-His father King James taught him from birth the "nobles right to rule" was a matter of faith, not self-interest.
+His father King James taught him from birth the "nobles right to rule" was a matter of responsibility and faith, not self-interest.
 In fact it was King James who commissioned the "King James Version" Holy Bible that's still considered a great work of literature.
-James made it beause he wanted regular people to, and among other lessons, understand why kings are their natural leaders.
+James made it because he wanted regular people to—among other lessons—understand why kings are their natural leaders.

-At the England had a variety versions of Christianity.
-They all of whom believed in a kings right to rule.
-However, England did have an elected Parliament.
+At the time England had a many versions of Christianity.
+They all believed in a kings right to rule.
+However, England did also have an elected Parliament.
 But in Charle's eyes it was only supposed to advise the king.
-Parliament did, but it also held a lever of power.
+Parliament offered much advice, most of it was ignored.
+However, Parliament also held a lever of power.
 After some revolts in the Middle Ages, the elected representatives had the power to approve, or reject, new taxes.

 Like most kings, Charles and his father spent lavishly; palaces and jewelery don't come cheap.
-With the Thirty Years War raging, it wasn't long before England went broke and Charles he needed to raise new taxes.
-Parliament, filling up with idealistic Christians (especially Purtitans, the ones who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
+With the Thirty Years War raging, it wasn't long before England went broke and Charles needed to raise new taxes.
+Parliament, filling up with idealistic Christians (especially Purtitans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.

 And here is point in history we all should fear.
-Government was broke.
-It needed more money.
-England wasn't broke.
-If was in the middle of the Science Age, and thus enjoying all the benefits of better calenders, recod keeping, navigation equipment and so forth.
-It was precisely because England was upgrading to more advanced ages that caused the government problem.
+Government was broke but England wasn't broke.
+If was in the middle of the Science Age, and thus enjoying all the benefits of better calenders, record keeping, navigation equipment and so forth.
+It was precisely because England was upgrading to more advanced ages that caused the problem between leaders and the people.

 Inside the Science Age, Main Street were very empowered by modern technology.
-Not since Roman times were so many people reading philosophy, literature, and geography.
-Buying pots, knives, clothes from around the world.
-Regular people were thriving, but their ruling philosophy was based on the anarchy of Rome's fall.
-Kings were the leaders.
-No one knew any better.
-And without Rousseau's new philosophy, the pissed off people and the self-important leaders could only resort to war, to solve their political problems.
+Not since Roman times were so many people getting educated in philosophy, literature, and geography.
+Average people were once again buying pots, knives, clothes from around the world.
+Main Street was thriving, but their ruling philosophy was based on the anarchy of Rome's fall.
+Kings were still absolutely powerful leaders.
+Without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.

-Which is what happened.
-Parliament eventually got sick being avoided.
-They raised an army.
-Charles did the same, and the two sides fought the English Civil War (1642–1646).
+Which is what happened, but Parliament eventually got sick of getting no where.
+So they raised an army, Charles did the same, and the two sides fought the English Civil War (1642–1646).
 The Parliamentary Army was local Protestants devoted to democracy—and on their way to becoming player gods—who chose their own leaders by merit, and suspected Charles was a closet Catholic.
-Charles's Royalist Army were mostly nobles who hired foreign mercenaries to fight for them.
+Charles's Royalist Army were mostly nobles who hired foreign mercenaries to fight for them, who suspected the Parliamentarians had gone mad.

 https://www.youtube.com/watch?v=7Cx2kkgO5_Y
 _Before Rousseau's new philosophy, the people had a hard time justifying being player gods._